USSR anti-religious campaign (1928–1941): Notable atrocities and victims

 The Elder Sampson had converted from Anglicanism to Orthodoxy at the age of 14.
 He received a degree in medicine and a theological education, and in 1918 he joined a monastic community near Petrograd.
 In the same year, he was arrested and taken to a mass execution where he survived by being wounded and covered up with the other bodies.
 He was rescued by fellow monks from the heap.
 He later became a priest.
 In 1929 he was arrested again and was released in 1934.
 He was arrested again in 1936 and sentenced to ten years in prison.
 He served these years as a prison doctor in Central Asia, and for this reason the authorities did not wish to release him due to the need for his service when his term came to an end in 1946.
 He escaped and wandered through the desert, while successfully avoiding capture.
 He went on to do pastoral work without any legal papers.
 He died in 1979, and was remembered as a saint by those who knew him.

 Bishop Stefan (Nikitin) was a medical doctor and this assisted his survival in the concentration camps through work as a camp doctor.
 He often allowed the overworked and underfed prisoners to be allowed to stay in hospital to recuperate.
 The camp authorities became aware of this and warned him that a new trial was probably awaiting him that would have a possible maximum sentence of fifteen years for wrecking Soviet industrial effort by taking workers from their jobs.
 The bishop was told by a nurse of a woman named Matrionushka in the Volga city of Penza who he should ask to pray for him, and he was told that Matrionushka did not need a letter because she could hear him if he asked for her help.
 He shouted for her help, and the threatened trial did not happen, and he was released several weeks later.
 He moved to Penza in order to find Matrionushka.
 When he met her, she supposedly knew intimate details about him and that he had asked for her help, and she told him that he had prayed to the Lord for him.
 She was soon arrested, however, and transported to a Moscow prison where she died.

-A Riazan bishop was arrested with a priest and deacon in 1935 for supposedly stealing 130 kg of silver.
+A Ryazan bishop was arrested with a priest and deacon in 1935 for supposedly stealing 130 kg of silver.

 Bishop Dometian (Gorokhov) was tried in 1932 for black marketing and for writing anti-Bolshevik leaflets in 1928.
 He was sentenced to death, but this was commuted to eight years' imprisonment.
 In 1937 he may have been executed after accusations of organizing young people for espionage and terrorism.